mrentem/The_Bridge_DS_projects_Python/README.md

-# repositorio personal de materiales Bootcamp The Bridge
+# Personal repository The Bridge Data Science BootCamp Feb 2020

-Materiales para The Bridge Data Science Bootcamp projects
+Files and materials used for The Bridge Data Science Bootcamp projects